prakashbh/dsa-2019/README.md

 Well, this challenge was announced as a festival bonus.
 The class is supposed to bring a solution to an interesting [graph case study](https://github.com/prakashbh/dsa-2019/blob/master/challenges/graph-case-study.pdf).
 The solution will be discussed on 9 Oct 2019 at 4.45pm.
 The best design solution will win bonus marks for minor 2.

+**Challenge 11: 100 Again**

+100 Again was conducted on 04 Nov 2019.
+The class was divided into even and odd team.
+The challenge questions can be found [here](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/100-again.pdf).
+The class attendance was low (45/72) which was a little disappointing.

+**Challenge 12: Mock Minor 2**

+Mock minor question paper was given to students to be solved as diwali take home assignment.
+The question paper can be accessed [here](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/dsa-mock-minor-2.pdf).

 * * *